Once a Decade Kind of Cold on Friday & Saturday in Northern Maine - NewsBreak

 Aroostook County Closings and Cancellations for Friday, Feb.
 3

-With forecasters calling for blizzard conditions and dangerous wind chills on Friday and Saturday in northern Maine, schools and many other offices are closed in the interest of public safety.
+With forecasters calling for blizzard conditions and dangerous wind chills on Friday and Saturday in northern Maine, schools and many other offices will close in the interest of public safety.
 Here are the latest closings and cancellations.
 This list will be updated frequently.
 Schools, Colleges, Universities.
 All Valley Unified Schools...

 Equipment Failure Cancels Flights at Presque Isle Airport